Brightline: Pre-existing Miami–Cocoa Corridor upgrades

-The project calls for more than $1.5 billion in upgrades to the rail corridor between Miami and Cocoa.
-The company is double tracking the corridor, improving signaling systems, and upgrading every grade crossing to meet the highest applicable safety standards set by FDOT and Federal Railroad Administration.
+The project to connect Miami and Orlando called for more than $1.5 billion in upgrades to the rail corridor between Miami and Cocoa.
+The company double tracked the corridor, improved signaling systems, and upgraded every grade crossing to meet the highest applicable safety standards set by FDOT and Federal Railroad Administration.
 In January 2013, the Federal Railroad Administration issued a Finding of No Significant Impact (FONSI) for the Miami–Cocoa phase of the project, effectively clearing the way for work to begin.
-Part of the corridor safety upgrades includes installing positive train control (PTC), which will enhance Brightline's ability to monitor and control train movements safely.
+Part of the corridor safety upgrades included installing positive train control (PTC), which enhances Brightline's ability to monitor and control train movements safely.

 Quiet zones

+Rules for quiet zones ("no train horn" areas) apply to all trains, both freight and passenger, and remove the legal duty of a train engineer to sound the horn.
+However, train engineers may still use the horn in such zones in emergency situations (such as when train nears a person or vehicle on the tracks).

-Responding to citizen concerns about increased noise from additional horns, the company stated that it will work with local communities to implement quiet zones where possible.
-Federal law requires quiet zone requests to originate from the local authority that has jurisdiction over the roadway, not the railroad company.
+Responding to citizen concerns about noise from increased use of horns, Brightline stated that it will work with local communities to implement quiet zones where possible.
+Federal law requires quiet-zone requests to originate from the local authority with jurisdiction over the roadway, not from the railroad company.

 In August 2014, the company announced a partnership with the Broward and Palm Beach Metropolitan Planning Organizations to implement quiet zones between the city of Hallandale Beach and 15th Street in West Palm Beach.
 In December 2014, the Miami-Dade Metropolitan Planning Organization approved funding to construct quiet zones between PortMiami and the northern Miami-Dade County line.
-The quiet zones were originally planned to be in place when Brightline becomes operational between Miami and West Palm Beach by the end of 2017.
-Brightline started service on January 11, 2018, but various delays in constructing the quiet zones have stretched their in-service date to sometime in March.
+The quiet zones were originally planned to be in place by the end of 2017, when Brightline was expected to become operational between Miami and West Palm Beach.
+Brightline started service on January 11, 2018, but various delays in constructing the quiet zones delayed their in-service date to sometime in March.
+Quiet zones went into effect in West Palm Beach on May 14, 2018, in Lake Worth on May 21, and in Boca Raton on May 30.

-On May 14, 2018, quiet zones went into effect in West Palm Beach, in Lake Worth on May 21 and in Boca Raton on May 30.
-The "no train horn" areas apply to all trains, freight and passenger.
-Quiet Zones remove the legal duty of a train engineer to sound the horn.
-Train engineers do still use the horn in quiet zones for emergency situations (such as a trespasser fouling the tracks).